 Go on nights out

-Gang up with your housemates and hit-up all the Freshers’ nights you fancy, there’s nothing like a sense of camaraderie to help you feel settled, plus nights out are also the perfect opportunity to meet new people.
-Although this might be more difficult if you’re a commuter, it’s probably worth arranging a one-off overnight stay during Freshers’ week if you’re a night-life enthusiast.
+If going out is your kind of thing, gang up with your housemates and hit-up all the Freshers nights you fancy, there’s nothing like a sense of camaraderie to help you feel settled, plus nights out are also the perfect opportunity to meet new people.
+Although this might be more difficult if you’re a commuter, it’s probably worth arranging a one-off overnight stay during Freshers week if you’re a night-life enthusiast.
 Not living with other students?
 Come along to one of our Meet-Up sessions for the chance to meet other students and you'll find you have a gang to go out with in no time!

 Join a society